-Lord Blandford, having shed the unfortunate Edith Aylesford, married a kindly rich American widow whom he was deceiving with the glamorous nymphomaniac Lady Colin Campbell, whose naked picture by Whistler would eventually be torn to shreds by his outraged wife.
+Lord Blandford, having shed the promiscuous Edith Aylesford, married a kindly rich American widow whom he deceived with the glamorous nymphomaniac Lady Colin Campbell, whose naked picture by Whistler would eventually be torn to shreds by his outraged wife.
 (A pity, for today’s museums are short of Whistlers.)

 As Lady Randolph Churchill is reported to have said (but maybe didn’t): “It doesn’t really matter what one does, as long as one doesn’t do it in the street and frighten the horses.”